tomwechsler/Ethical_Hacking_and_Penetration_Testing/Documentation/Security_Architecture_for_Companies.md

 # Security Architecture for Companies: Aligning Cyber Security with Business Goals

-In today’s digital economy, cyber security must go beyond technical controls and become an integral part of business strategy.
+In today's digital economy, cyber security must go beyond technical controls and become an integral part of business strategy.
 Achieving this alignment ensures not only protection against threats but also seamless support for business goals like customer satisfaction, regulatory compliance, and operational efficiency.

 This article explores how the **SABSA (Sherwood Applied Business Security Architecture)** framework enables companies to integrate security into their business strategy.
-We’ll examine SABSA’s layers, compare it with other frameworks, provide practical examples, and enrich the discussion with visuals and additional use cases.
+We'll examine SABSA's layers, compare it with other frameworks, provide practical examples, and enrich the discussion with visuals and additional use cases.

 ---